gilphilbert/falk-ns/README.md

     * Notification when library is updating
 * Search
 * Better progress bar
-* Artist art (will need to come from an online source, musicbrainz?)
 * Queue
     * Clear queue
     * Add song to queue (enqeue)